NoroffFEU/development-platforms/trpc-case-study.md

 ## Features

+tRPC aims to bridge the gap between front- and backend.
+It does so by creating a seemless experience navigating between your client and server code.
+You can easily adjust endpoint name in one location, and it will update accordingly on the other side. tRPC allows you to quickly locate the assoicated files you're working with by simply using the ``use definition`` feature, and you'll be taken to that script file.

+Since tRPC does not rely on schemas or code generation, and rather is a protocol for exposing backend functions to the frontend, it allows a more seemless workflow for the developer, and lightweight well performing application with a tiny footprint for the end user.

 #### Automatic typesafety
 While this is a Typescript feature, and not isolated to tRPC it allows for an eco-system where the client will notify you of errors even before you save the files.